 The hospital experience for the resident is extensive.
 Operating room cases, inpatient consultations, management of oral/facial infections and traumatic injuries, and consultations with medical departments are a part of the resident’s daily life.

-Throughout the residency, various rotations are offered including pediatric primary care (1 week), anesthesiology (4 weeks), community health care (2 weeks), and specialty medicine, including: otolaryngology, cardiology, speech language pathology, child development and child protective services (1 week).
+Throughout the residency, various rotations are offered including pediatric primary care (1 week), anesthesiology (4 weeks), community health care (2 weeks), and specialty medicine, including: craniofacial surgery, otolaryngology, child advocacy, speech/audiology, feeding/nutrition, child development and special needs (1 week).
 Residents also staff various interdisciplinary teams, such as Cleft Lip and Palate team and the Leukemia/Lymphoma team.
 They attend regularly scheduled lectures and various department seminars with the pediatric medical staff.